Shopify/cli/docs/cli-kit/ui-kit/contributing.md

 ## What is UI Kit

 UI Kit is a library that can be used to either ask for input from the user or render output to the terminal.
-By using UI Kit you're making sure that whatever you're rendering in the terminal will follow our design system.
+By using UI Kit you're making sure that whatever you're rendering in the terminal will be consistent with the rest of the output.
 This ensures familiar-feeling interaction patterns for the users and allows you to benefit from design improvements without having to change your code too often.

-At its core, UI Kit is built with [ink](https://github.com/vadimdemedes/ink) which uses React under the hood.
+At its core, UI Kit is built with [Ink](https://github.com/vadimdemedes/ink) which uses React under the hood.
 If you're familiar with React already that's great!
 This guide will only cover details that are specific to UI kit, so an understanding of [React](https://reactjs.org/docs/getting-started.html) is a prerequisite if you wish to contribute to its components library.